samdomeier/Springboard-projects/Predicting_Heart_Disease_Rate/README.md

   <img src="images/model_step1.png" width=550 height=600>
 </p>

-2. Based on the outcome of step 1, select the best performing regressors to be used for ensamble modeling evaluation.
+2. Based on the outcome of step 1, select the best performing regressors to be used for ensemble modeling evaluation.
 The regressors selected are listed below.

     - LinearRegression
     - XGBRegressor